 Why do a screening test?

-- Physical exam: An exam of the body to check general signs of health, including checking for signs of disease.
-An example is a breast exam done to detect breast lumps or masses.
+- Physical exam: An exam of the body to check your health, including checking for signs of disease.
+An example is a breast exam done to find breast lumps or masses.

-- Laboratory tests: Samplings of tissue, blood, urine, or other substances in the body.
+- Laboratory tests: Samplings of tissue, blood, urine, or other things in the body are tested.
 For example, a blood test that measures PSA (prostate specific antigen) is used to screen for prostate cancer

-- Imaging procedures: Take pictures of areas inside the body, such as a colonoscopy, the screening test for colon cancer.
+- Imaging procedures: Pictures are taken of areas inside the body, such as a mammogram, a screening test for breast cancer.

 What Makes a Good Screening Test?

-Sensitivity is the "true positive rate."
+- Sensitivity is the "true positive rate."
 The closer the sensitivity is to 100%, the more likely that a positive result actually means that the patient has a disease.
-To calculate sensitivity, use the formula a/(a+c), where "a" is the number of true positives and "c" is the number of false negatives.

-Specificity is the "true negative rate."
+- Specificity is the "true negative rate."
 The closer the specificity is to 100%, the more likely a negative result means that the patient is truly disease-free.
-Specificity can be calculated with the formula d/(b+ d) where "d" is the number of true negatives and "b" is number of false positives.

 The best screening tests have high sensitivity and high specificity.